ivan-aksamentov/ivan-aksamentov/README.md

 </p>

 Do you have some cool project ideas?
-Ping me here as @ivan-aksamentov.
+Ping me here as @ivan-aksamentov or on one of the popular bioinfo Slack channels.
 See you around!